From Panic to Profits

 What Counts as Profit?

-Profit is the number the Internal Revenue Service uses to calculate your annual taxes.
-We suggest looking at your profit number each month and setting aside money for taxes.
-Here’s the thing: The IRS is always going to get its pound of flesh, so you might as well plan for it.
-Your tax accountant can tell you what percentage you should tuck away for tax payments, and when to make estimated tax payments throughout the year.
+We suggest looking at your profit number each month and setting aside a percentage of that money for taxes.
+The IRS is always going to get its pound of flesh, so you might as well plan for it.

-Filling the War Chest
+Filling the Firm’s War Chest

 Your firm is probably the biggest asset and definitely the biggest wealth creator you have in your life.
+Having money sitting in an account, ready to deploy as opportunities arise, will help create that wealth.

 If you mostly work on an hourly basis, contingency cases that can secure your retirement probably only come along a few times in your career.

 I ran my family’s law firm before I started my company — I was basically the CFO.
 My father had a few of these big contingency cases come along — it’s why he holds the highest jury verdicts ever awarded in multiple counties in Texas.
 As a corporate litigator.
 But financing those cases, which can take years — especially when you factor in all the appeals — is really hard.
-Having cash in a war chest to cover the loss of hourly billing is huge.
+So, having cash in a war chest to cover the loss of hourly billing is huge.

 And those huge cases bring me to what you do with the rest of the money.